evgenygrobov/Host_or_SuperHost/README.md

 ## Exploratory Data Analysis

 ### Lets see median price distribution across the city.
-No wonder the Manhattan is the winner.
+No wonder Manhattan is the winner.
 ---

 ![](https://github.com/evgenygrobov/Host_or_SuperHost/blob/main/images/price%20nyc.png)